Dozens killed in recent days in region home to Rohingya Muslims

-The latest round of violence kicked off last month, when more than a dozen soldiers and police were killed after troops in the town of Maungtaw were attacked by about 300 armed men
+The latest round of violence kicked off last month, when more than a dozen soldiers and police were killed after troops in the town of Maungtaw were attacked by about 300 armed men, state media reported.

 The attackers were not identified by the Myanmar government, but the United Nations said “ethnic armed organizations” had clashed with the country’s security forces.